jadecobra/python_tdd_exercises/DICTIONARIES.md

 ## How to remove an item from a dictionary

 We can remove an item from a dictionary with the `pop` method.
-It deletes
+It deletes the key and value from the dictionary and returns the value

 ### <span style="color:red">**RED**</span>: make it fail